 How to avoid gaining weight when you’re stressed.

 First, start with what is causing you stress.
 Do you reach for food when you’re stressed?
 Do you crave carbs and sugar when you’re stressed?
-Stop in the moment and ask yourself, “Why am I eating right now?”
+Stop at the moment and ask yourself, “Why am I eating right now?”
 Have a conversation with yourself.
 Acknowledge what you’re feeling.
 It doesn’t mean that you don’t eat whatever you are intending to eat, but it’s more about having the awareness of your habits.
 This will allow you to identify your triggers.

 Try keeping a journal as that may reveal your habits or triggers that you didn’t know about.
 On your “good” days, you can look at what did you do that day that made a difference in your behavior.
 When you start to keep track of your feelings, you may identify a tendency to be too hard on yourself.
 Remember to be kind and loving to yourself.